WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

   - OSMnx
 ---

 I've commuted by bicycle for over 6 years.
 After moving to Chicago for graduate school, I quickly came to appreciate the dedicated lakefront bike trail.
 Bike trails and bike lanes make commuting much safer and more enjoyable.
 However, some cities do a better job than others at building this infrastructure.
-The goal of this project is to visualize cycleway networks and also find a way to quantify the best and worst bike cities in the US.
+The goal of this project is to visualize cycleway networks and find the most and least bikeable US cities.
 Check out the [Github repo here](https://github.com/WilliamThyer/bike_networks)!

 ![](https://williamthyer.github.io/images/bike_networks/best_worst_cities.png)